dlt-hub/verified-sources/CONTRIBUTING.md

 1. Before starting development on a new source, please open a ticket [here](https://github.com/dlt-hub/verified-sources/issues/new?assignees=&labels=verified+source&projects=&template=new-verified-source.md&title=%25source+name%5D+verified+source) and let us know what you have planned.
-2. We will acknowledge your ticket and figure out how to proceed.
-This mostly has to do with creating a test account for the desired source and providing you with the needed credentials.
+2. We will acknowledge your ticket and figure out how to proceed. **This mostly has to do with creating a test account for the desired source and providing you with the needed credentials**.
 We will also ensure that no parallel development is happening.

 Now you can get to coding.
 As a starting point we will copy the `chess` source.
 The `chess` example